AdityaSwarna03/Cognizance2020/task4/README.md

 **Description**:
- -A flowgarithm for dice game.
+ - A flowgarithm for dice game.

  **Rules to play**:
 * The points rolled on each player's dice are added to their score.